danraskin/nextjs-portfolio/content/projects/citizen-kanine.md

 # Citizen Kanine App

-- [Project Repo](https://github.com/citizenkanineapp/citizenkanineapp) for the production app
+- <a class='link' href='https://github.com/citizenkanineapp/citizenkanineapp'>Project Repo</a> for the production app

 ## Summary

-[Citizen Kanine](https://thecitizenkanine.com/) is a dog-walking business based in Minneapolis.
+<a class='link' href='https://thecitizenkanine.com/'>Citizen Kanine</a> is a dog-walking business based in Minneapolis.
 Each morning, 'Pack Leaders' pick up clients' dogs along designated van routes.
 On a typical day, the business walks 36+ dogs in small groups around Lake Harriet.

 This custom React web-application is a production business tool that integrates the company's scheduling, invoicing, record-keeping, and communications functions.
 The app contains two separate workflows: an admin dashboard and a mobile view for employees.
 The admin portal provides a centralized location for the company to manage employee schedules, client information and scheduling and invoicing.
 The mobile view allows employees to manage the distribution of dogs along pick-up routes on a daily basis, as well efficiently checking in which dogs were walked each day.